 JALs are short-term interest-free loans that are intended to meet immediate and discrete expenses that are related to obtaining or maintaining employment.
-JALs are not to be used in place of W-2 services or other appropriate financial resources.
-In order to obtain eligibility for a JAL, the applicant must meet W-2 financial and non-financial eligibility and the additional JAL eligibility criterion listed below.
-However there is no entitlement to a JAL.
+W-2 agencies must not use JALs in place of W-2 services or other appropriate financial resources.
+In order to obtain eligibility for a JAL, the applicant must meet W-2 financial and non-financial eligibility and the additional JAL eligibility criterion listed in 13.2.1.
+There is no entitlement to a JAL.